 – Most rotating heads come with interchangeable nozzles that allow for extended stream reach.

-– Rotary heads can be adjusted to rotate in a full or set-partial circle eliminating unneeded watering.
+– Rotary heads are adjustable and rotate in a full or set-partial circle eliminating unneeded watering.

 * Fixed Spray Heads